jubayerarefin/DirectMessage/README.md

 # DirectMessage

-Since GitHub don't support DM, use this to communicate.
+Since GitHub doesn't support Direct Messaging, use this to communicate.